D. Student-Initiated Study Abroad

 b.
 Steady progress must be made on the research paper during the student-initiated study abroad semester.
 Specifically, the student and the Law School faculty advisor should agree to a schedule for completion of a detailed outline of the paper, a first draft and subsequent drafts.
 Having agreed to such a schedule, the student will be expected to adhere to it.
 The final version of the paper must be submitted to the Law School faculty advisor no later than 14 days before the grading deadline for the semester in which the student-initiated study abroad is undertaken.

 c.
-When the student submits the research paper to the Law School faculty advisor, the student will also submit to the Law School faculty advisor (with a copy to the chair of the International Relations Committee) a written summary of his or her experience in the student-initiated study abroad program.
+When the student submits the research paper to the Law School faculty advisor, the student will also submit to the Law School faculty advisor (with a copy to the chair of the International Relations Committee) a written summary of their experience in the student-initiated study abroad program.

 d.
-As soon as it is available, the student shall forward to the chair of the International Relations Committee a copy of the grade report for his or her foreign coursework, with any additional explanation of the foreign law school’s grading system that the chair deems necessary to evaluate the adequacy of the student’s performance for Law School credit.
+As soon as it is available, the student shall forward to the chair of the International Relations Committee a copy of the grade report for their foreign coursework, with any additional explanation of the foreign law school’s grading system that the chair deems necessary to evaluate the adequacy of the student’s performance for Law School credit.

 e.
-Periodic communications between the student and the Law School faculty advisor are required throughout the student-initiated study abroad semester to assist the student in making satisfactory progress toward completion of his or her academic coursework and research project.
-The responsibility for communication rests with the student, who should report to his or her Law School faculty advisor at least twice a month.
+Periodic communications between the student and the Law School faculty advisor are required throughout the student-initiated study abroad semester to assist the student in making satisfactory progress toward completion of their academic coursework and research project.
+The responsibility for communication rests with the student, who should report to their Law School faculty advisor at least twice a month.

 f.
 The student will be responsible for complying with all requirements and procedures for foreign student travel imposed by the University’s International Studies Office, with proof of compliance transmitted to the Student Records Office before the student departs.